-Apply the macro to all the images in the folder $\tt 03$ - basic tools 02/in , one after the other. c) Run the macro on the whole folder using Process>Batch>Macro Copy and paste the macro into the window, select the input and output folder and press Process.
-What do you get in the output folder?
-What do you get in the results-table?
-3.3 Using plugins ns are java modules that can be used to add functionality to ImageJ.
-A number of plugins concerning microscopy is available. a) Install the SIOX plugin from the ImageJ website.
+- a) Install the SIOX plugin from the ImageJ website.
 Open the plugins page from Help>Plugins.
 Search for SIOX and click on the link.
-Drag the link sioxjar onto the ImageJ launcher.
-Save the plugin into the ImageJ plugins folder. b) Open the image Pot104Cycle0083.jpg and try to use the SIOX plugin to segment (separate from background) the plant. c) Create a mask using the SIOX plugin.
-From the mask create a selection (Edit>Selection>Create Selection).
-Put the selection onto the original image (Edit>Selection>Restore Selection) and control the quality of the segmentation. d) Measure the area of the plant.
+Drag the link siox.jar onto the ImageJ launcher.
+Create a subfolder Segmentation in the ImageJ plugins folder and save the plugin into it. - b) Open the image Pot104Cycle0083.jpg and try to use the SIOX plugin to segment (seperate from background) the plant. - c) Create a mask using the SIOX plugin.
+From the mask create a selection (Edit>Selection>Create Selection, Edit>Selection>Make Inverse).
+Put the selection onto the original image (Edit>Selection>Restore Selection) control the quality of the segmentation. - d) Measure the area of the plant.

-3.4 Working with stacks
+Exercise 3.4: Working with stacks